header background image

 One of the key advantages to moving the rod as slowly as possible before the power acceleration is that you have time to make mid-air corrections to the direction of the line - it helps with precision casting immeasurably.

-If you are having problems, I can almost guarantee that you are trying to use too much 'power' or 'strength'.
 Casting a fly-rod is about timing, and almost nothing about strength - so try using the least amount of strength you can to get the line moving.
 And when you have gone as low as you think you can, try to use less strength.
 This a good technique for any angler to try if things get messy - even experienced anglers.

 Once the techniques described above are mastered the tasks of learning the 'haul', shooting line, long distance casting, and other casting techniques are easy.